gbmhunter/blog/content/pcb-design/pcb-manufacturing-and-assembly-considerations/index.md

 Below is an example of a screwed PCB after too much rework was done on a 0.5mm pitch QFN package.

-{{< img src="qfn-footprint-failure-after-too-much-resoldering.jpg" caption="The PCB was wrecked after doing too much re-soldering on a 0.5mm pitch QFN footprint."  width="600px" >}}
+{{% figure src="qfn-footprint-failure-after-too-much-resoldering.jpg" caption="The PCB was wrecked after doing too much re-soldering on a 0.5mm pitch QFN footprint."  width="600px" %}}

 ## PCB Design Checklist